Jokela

 Jokela ([ˈjokelɑ]) is one of the three administrative centers in the Finnish municipality Tuusula.
 It has a population of around 6,000 residents.
-The Jokela School Centre and the Jokela railway station serve the community.
+The Jokela high school and the Jokela railway station serve the community.
 Many residents commute to the capital of Finland, Helsinki, which is about 50 km away.
+The Jokela Prison, opened in 1993, is also located in the village.

 History

 Early settlement

 Until the mid-19th century the area around Jokela was scarcely populated.
 The development of Jokela began with the opening of a railway line in 1862.
 In 1874 the railway station was built and the first brick factory was founded.
 Several other brick factories would later follow to meet the needs of the rapidly growing capital as well as a match factory next to Jokela manor.
 The industrial development increased population: in 1920 there were 570 inhabitants and by 1950 1,617.

 Rail crash

 On April 21, 1996 a rail accident occurred where four people were killed and 75 injured when express train P82 from Oulu bound for Helsinki derailed in heavy fog.
 There was a strict speed limit due to a bridge construction which P82 failed to heed.
 It is estimated that the total cost of the accident was over €4.3 million.